Start Learning Free

 • How to find extrinsic value (also called time value) in one step

-• Why extrinsic value always melts to zero by expiration
+• Why hope value (extrinsic value) always drains to zero by expiration

 Two Names You Already Know